cicadabear/photoview_like_desktop_app/README.md

 3. Store current mapbox center and zoom for next time initiation.

 ### Notice
-Due to the different URL length limit in different browsers, if you want to show more than 150 image files, you may need to use Firefox.
+1. Due to the different URL length limit in different browsers, if you want to show more than 150 image files, you may need to use Firefox.

+2. If you know a desktop app that can show images on a map, and manage the image files on the map, please leave a comment on issues and let me know.

 ### Related links
 https://github.com/cicadabear/show_in_file_manager